 On the first day of the audit, a review of the investigations opened and completed, during the past 12 months, alleging sexual abuse or sexual harassment, was conducted.
-During the audit period, there were a total of seven allegations of sexual abuse.
-The allegations reported by offender's involved offender-on-offender sexual abuse/sexual harassment.
+During the audit period, there were a total of seventy-one allegations of sexual abuse.
+The allegations reported by offenders involved offender-on-offender and staff-on-offender sexual abuse/sexual harassment.
 None of the cases required forensic evidence collection by a SANE service provider in the community.
-Two investigations were determined to be unsubstantiated, one was unfounded, three were substantiated and one was open.
-All closed investigations were completed promptly and thoroughly and were well documented.
+Twenty-three investigations were determined to be unsubstantiated, seventeen were substantiated, thirty-one were unfounded, three were referred for criminal prosecution and four were still open.
+All closed investigations were completed promptly, thoroughly and were well documented.